Computational-social-science/CEMD/README.md

 **Misinformation detection on COVMIS2 with regular 24-hour updates (27 September, 2024 - 2 November, 2024)(Acc<sub>max</sub> = 0.9885, Acc<submin</sub> = 0.9861).**

 ## Curating Benchmark Datasets for Misinformation Detection Task
+Existing misinformation detection benchmark datasets (e.g., [COVMIS](https://github.com/caryou/COVMIS) and [LIAR2](https://github.com/chengxuphd/liar2)) are limited by their reliance on fact-checking labels that are prone to factual inaccuracies due to cognitive constraints of fact-checkers and outdated labels.

 ### Before re-categorization